sandeepcr529/Buffet.vim/README.md

 * Buffettogglemark   - Toggle a mark on a buffer

 * Buffetclearmarks   - Clear all marks set on the buffers

-New in version 2.50

-With this version you can format the display of buffer list using a callback function.
-Set the call back using the line in your vimrc

-   let g:Buffetbufferformatfunction = "s:callback"

-You can replace s:callback with your callback function name.
-The call back function accept following parameters and must return a one dimensional list of columns.
-If empty list is returned, the entry is not displayed.

 New in version 2.10[(Screenshot)](http://i43.tinypic.com/33kadsx.png)